-2. Representation
+15 2.
+Representation

-6. Appeals Review Team (ART)
+17 6.
+Appeals Review Team (ART)

-- 21 At the beginning of each new service term, nine NLRB members from the Adult Other Diagnosis and - 22 Adult HCC Transplant Oncology specialty boards are assigned to serve each month of the year on the - 23 Adult ART and nine NLRB members from the Pediatric specialty board are assigned to serve each month - of the year on the Pediatric ART.
+- 18 At the beginning of each new service term, nine NLRB members from the Adult Other Diagnosis and - 19 Adult HCC Transplant Oncology specialty boards are assigned to serve each month of the year on the - 20 Adult ART and nine NLRB members from the Pediatric specialty board are assigned to serve each month - 21 of the year on the Pediatric ART.
 There may be multiple ARTs, depending on the volume of cases.
-Each - 25 ART will be scheduled to meet via conference call according to a predetermined schedule. - 26 ART appeals from the Adult Other Diagnosis and Adult HCC Transplant Oncology specialty boards will be - 27 reviewed by the Adult ART.
-ART appeals from the Pediatric specialty board will be reviewed by the - 28 Pediatric ART.

-In the event of a planned absence, the ART member may designate their alternate to serve.
-The representative must notify the OPTN Contractor of this in the OPTN Computer System.
+Each - 22 ART will be scheduled to meet via conference call according to a predetermined schedule. - 23 ART appeals from the Adult Other Diagnosis and Adult HCC Transplant Oncology specialty boards will be - 24 reviewed by the Adult ART.
+ART appeals from the Pediatric specialty board will be reviewed by the - 25 Pediatric ART. - 26 In the event of a planned absence, the ART member may designate their alternate to serve.
+The - 27 representative must notify the OPTN of this in the OPTN Computer System. - 28 Five members of the ART must participate in the call.
+If at least five members do not attend the call, the - 29 appeal will be rescheduled for the following regularly scheduled conference call.
+If at least five members

-Five members of the ART must participate in the call.
-If at least five members do not attend the call ll, the appeal will be rescheduled for the following regularly scheduled conference call.
-If at least five me mber do not attend the second attempt to review the appeal, the candidate's exception request is automatically approved.

-The appeal must achieve a majority plus one affirmative votes in order to be approved.

-A representative at the petitioning program may serve as the candidate's advocate.
+30 31 do not attend the second attempt to review the appeal, the candidate's exception request is automatically approved.
+32 The appeal must achieve a majority plus one affirmative votes in order to be approved.
+33 34 35 36 37 38 A representative at the petitioning program may serve as the candidate's advocate.
 If a representative is unable to attend the conference call, the program may ask for the appeal to be scheduled for the following regularly scheduled conference call.
 If after two attempts a representative is unable to attend the call, the ART will review the appeal without the program's participation.
 In the absence of a representative on the conference call, the program may submit written information for the ART's consideration.

-A current member of the Liver Committee serving on either the Adult Other Diagnosis specialty board or Adult HCC Transplant Oncology specialty board will be appointed to serve as the ART leader for the Adult ART prior to each service term.
+39 40 41 42 43 44 45 46 47 A current member of the Liver Committee serving on either the Adult Other Diagnosis specialty board or Adult HCC Transplant Oncology specialty board will be appointed to serve as the ART leader for the Adult ART prior to each service term.
 A current member of the Liver Committee or current member of the OPTN Pediatric Transplantation Committee (Pediatric Committee) serving on the Pediatric specialty board will be appointed to serve as the ART leader for the Pediatric ART prior to each service term.
 If no current member of either the Liver Committee or the Pediatric Committee is available to serve as the ART leader, prior members of each Committee or other members of the NLRB may be appointed to serve as ART leader.
 The ART leader will be prepared to lead ART discussion and provide feedback to the Liver Committee.

-The ART will work with the OPTN Contractor to document the content of the discussion and final decision in the OPTN Computer System.
+48 49 The ART will work with the OPTN to document the content of the discussion and final decision in the OPTN Computer System.
+50 7.
+Liver Committee Review